-implemented on its Website and Apps.
+Website or Apps, their Personal Viewing Information is transmitted to Facebook, and other unauthorized third parties as a result of the tracking tools that Defendant purposely installed and implemented on its Website and Apps.
 Defendant controlled its Website, Apps, and all of the tracking technologies that it used to transmit its customers' Personal Viewing Information to unauthorized parties.
-Importantly, Facebook would not have received Plaintiff's or the Class Members' Personal Viewing Information but for Defendant's decision to install and use Facebook's Business Tools, including the Facebook Pixel and Conversions API, 13 and other tracking technologies on its Website and Apps.
+Importantly, Facebook would not have received Plaintiffs' or the Class Members' Personal Viewing Information but for Defendant's decision to install and use Facebook's Business Tools, including the Facebook Pixel and Conversions API, 13 and other tracking technologies on its Website and Apps.

-- 24. Moreover, Defendant controlled which data was tracked, recorded, and transmitted when its customers requested or viewed its video content. - 25.
+- 25. Moreover, Defendant controlled which data was tracked, recorded, and transmitted when its customers requested or viewed its video content. - 26.
 Defendant's knowledge as to its conduct is evidenced by the fact that: (1) it chose to track its customers' interactions with the Website and Apps, including their purchases of audio visual materials such as video games; (2) it requested and installed lines of code that achieved this purpose; (3) it obtained the lines of code from Facebook and other third parties in order to achieve this purpose; and (4) it controlled the information that was tracked, recorded, and transmitted via the Website and the Apps.

-Defendant's use of Facebook Business Tools and Tracking Pixels
+Defendant's use of Facebook Business Tools and Tracking Pixels record their website and app visitors' devices and specific activities for marketing purposes.

-- 26. Facebook is a real identity platform, meaning that users are allowed only one account and must share the name they go by in everyday life.
-To that end, when creating an account, users must provide their first and last name, along with their birthday and gender. - 27.
-Businesses, such as Defendant, use Facebook's Business Tools to monitor and record their website and app visitors' devices and specific activities for marketing purposes. - 28.
-More specifically, the Facebook pixel that Defendant installed and used tracked, through the use of cookies.
+- 27. Facebook is a real identity platform, meaning that users are allowed only one account and must share the name they go by in everyday life.
+To that end, when creating an account, users must provide their first and last name, along with their birthday and gender. - 28.
+Businesses, such as Defendant, use Facebook's Business Tools to monitor and